madzm92/Capstone/README.md

 Predict which Tech Skills will be most relevant in the future
 - Utilize historical job description data for tech jobs, and predict which skills & technologies will become more important in the next five year

+## Week 2: Jan/28 - Feb/3
+- Deliverable: None

+## Week 3: Feb/4 - Feb/10
+- Deliverable: Create the requirement specification slides: include high level requirements, target audience & users, and an engineering diagram of inputs and outputs of project

+## Week 4: Feb/11 - Feb/17
+- Deliverable: None

+## Week 5: Feb/18 - Feb/24
+- Deliverable: Competency Demo - 5-minute demonstration of something the you have used and learned towards the project

+## Week 6: Feb/25 - Mar/3
+- Deliverable: None

+## Week 7: Mar/4 - Mar/10
+- Deliverable: Design Document - Elaborate on the “hows” to build the project.
+This document should be long and fairly low-level.

+## Week 8: Mar/11 - Mar/17
+- Deliverable: None

+## Week 9: Mar/18 - Mar/24
+Half way through the semester
+- Deliverable: Proof of Concept Demo - Provide a 5-minute demo to show that you can do the critical feature necessary to complete capstone project.
+Example: if a recommendation engine is the critical component on project, PoC shall be a simple recommendation engine.